BarbeMCR/mlmcr/docs/errorhandling.md

 WHEN &Name error, $2, ->$FF
 ```
 Here, `error` must be one of the names above, or that of a custom error (see below).
 Keep in mind that error names are **case-sensitive**.
+A lone star (i.e. only a `*`) can also be used as a name.
+In that case, any error occured will be handled.
 If an error of type `error` was thrown before, `call` will then be called.

 After any `WHEN` opcode, you can optionally place an `ACE` opcode: